SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

    -> print("There are now \(Bank.coinsInBank) coins left in the bank")
    <- There are now 9900 coins left in the bank

-A new ``Player`` instance is created, with a request for 100 coins if they are available.
+A new ``Player`` instance is created, with a request for 100 coins if they're available.
 This ``Player`` instance is stored in an optional ``Player`` variable called ``playerOne``.
 An optional variable is used here, because players can leave the game at any point.
 The optional lets you track whether there's currently a player in the game.